aromatt/netipds/README.md

 # netipmap
-This project builds on the [netip](https://pkg.go.dev/net/netip)/[netipx](https://pkg.go.dev/go4.org/netipx) family, adding PrefixMap, an efficient associative data structure for IPs and prefixes.
+This project builds on the [netip](https://pkg.go.dev/net/netip)/[netipx](https://pkg.go.dev/go4.org/netipx) family, adding two new collection types:
+* PrefixMap, an immutable map for netip.Prefixes
+* PrefixSet, an immutable set type for netip.Prefixes (offering better performance and a more comprehensive API than netipx.IPSet)

-It accepts [netip](https://pkg.go.dev/net/netip) Prefixes for keys, and uses generics for values.
+Both accept [netip](https://pkg.go.dev/net/netip) Prefixes for keys.
+PrefixMap uses generics for values.

-It is implemented as a binary [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with path compression.
+Both are backed by a binary [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with path compression.

 ## Project Goals
-* Provide an efficient, thread-safe, immutable map type for Prefixes
+* Provide efficient, thread-safe, immutable collection types for Prefixes
 * Integrate well with the netip and netipx packages
-* Support use cases that are difficult or impossible with other popular trie packages
+* Support use cases that are difficult or impossible with other popular trie libraries

 ## Usage
-Usage is similar to that of IPSet: use the PrefixMapBuilder type to construct a PrefixMap.
+Usage is similar to that of IPSet: to construct a PrefixMap or PrefixSet, use the respective builder type.

 # Related packages